Western Australian Institute of Sport: Home base

 In 1996, WAIS established itself as the first state institute to have its own facility, which was based in the annex on the southern side of the Superdrome (later known as Challenge Stadium).
 In the 12 years before the 1996 facility, WA produced 11 Olympic medallists (two gold).
 Between 1996 and 2012, the state produced 26 Olympic medallists (11 gold).

 In May 2012, the Government of Western Australia announced funding of $33.7 million for the construction of a new high performance centre for the institute.
 The WAIS High Performance Service Centre was scheduled to be completed in two years and was built on the eastern side of Challenge Stadium, next to the existing clay tennis courts at the UWA Sports Park.

 Controversies

 In April 2021, a number of notable female alumni of WAIS have alleged historical allegations that they had been subjected to physical and emotional abuses by the coaches, in systematic way during their involvements in WAIS.
 The allegations came into light as ABC covered the same in an exclusive report.
 The gymnasts who made the allegations included Jenny Smith, Joni Whale etc. Consequently, in May 2021, The Australian Sports Commission has officially apologised to athletes who had been "treated inappropriately at the Australian Institute of Sport following an independent review into gymnastics heard evidence of a toxic culture that contributed to physical, emotional and sexual abuse of young athletes." as APnews reported.

+Men's basketball team

+Between 1989 and 1991, the WAIS men's basketball team, known as the Warriors, competed in the State Basketball League.